-“Shit man, you just can’t stop remembering stuff like this don’t you?”
+“Shit man, you can’t stop mentioning stuff like this, don’t you?”

-The night turned us into animals, who are seeking intoxication of our bodies and blurry image for our eyes.
-We were the ones who thought the reality is shitty, boring and the only way to make it more colorful was through smoking endless count of grass and chugging down the booze.
-It was the Kev who suggested us to drift this night away, together with him.
-He wanted to board the plane completely crashed, otherwise he felt boredom on sitting beside complete ‘mindless strangers’ as he described them.
+The night turned us into animals, who are seeking intoxication blurry visions.
+We were the ones who thought the reality is shitty.
+That it’s boring, and the only way to make it colorful is through an endless amount of grass and booze.
+It was the Kev who suggested us to drift this night away with him.
+He wanted to board the plane completely wasted.
+Otherwise, he felt bored sitting beside complete ‘mindless strangers’ – he described them.
 Kev was another kind of special.
-His judgment changed his perspective about the world, but for us, he somehow kept it to himself.
-I imagined our circle of us like three musketeers who hate humanity but like each other enough to take a bullet for each other.
+Kevs judgment molded his perspective about the world, but not for us, somehow he kept it to himself around us.
+I imagined our circle like three musketeers.
+Who hate humanity but like each other enough to take a bullet for any other.

 “Look, look guys!”
-Rich pointed is a finger to ascending plane and we all watched how it pierce the night’s cloud, disappearing behind it.
+Rich pointed his a finger to the ascending plane, and we all watched.
+How winged beast pierce the night’s cloud and disappears behind it.

-“Just a few hours and you’re gonna be in that plane, with all the ‘meaningless humans’, piercing the same cloud.”
+“A few hours and you’re gonna be on that plane, with all the ‘meaningless humans’, piercing the same cloud.”

-I laughingly mock the idea about the way Kev described humans around us.
-It was the Kevs attitude that made all of us mock his descriptions for a lot of things.
-The most hilarious one was the ‘short skins’ which was meant for small people wearing shorts on autumn days.
-Kevs an asshole who likes to be acknowledged for it.
+I mocked the idea about the way Kev described humans around us.
+It was his attitude that made all us ridicule his descriptions for a lot of things.
+The most hilarious one was the ‘short skins’.
+That stood for small people wearing shorts on autumn days.
+Kevs an asshole and he likes to admire about it.

-“That won’t be my plane.
-Mines taking off later and with ‘normal people’” he moved his fingers in a mocking gesture “and before that, I must get off this planet – spiritually.
-So, what about that joint Charles?”
+“That won’t be my plane because mine is taking off later and with normal people.”
+Kev moved his fingers in a mocking gesture “But before that, I must get off this planet.
+So what about that spliff Charles?”

 He rarely called me by my second name.
-Kevs only did that when his mind was going off the flushed head of his.
-Like a ufo leaving the earth base and going off to unknown cosmos, looking for the only God knows what.
+He only did that when his mind was going off in the flushed head of his.
+Like a ufo leaving the earth base and going off to unknown cosmos, looking for God knows what.

-Our heads leaned over the bridge and we all spit into the river, watching how the piece of our salema fell down to the water.
-We tried multiple times, to overhear it hitting the water over the sound of waves.
-We made it look like a competition, who’s spit had a better flight before crashing into the water.
-I and Rich looked in each other, and he immediately started pulling out the whiskey bottle from his backpack.
-He grinned while passing bottle towards me.
-I was smack from the grass already, but some part of me desired to get more wrecked; because it’s the last day we see Kev, and I have to keep up with him.
+Our heads leaned over the bridge, and we all spit into the river, watching how our spit is falling down into the water.
+We tried many times to try hearing it hit the water surface.
+Somehow we made it look like a competition.
+Fighting over whos spit has a better flight before crashing into the water.
+When mine and Rich’s eyes met each other.
+He immediately started pulling out whiskey bottle from his backpack.
+Rich grinned with a sinister smile while passed the bottle.
+I’m wasted from the grass already, but some part of me wanted to get more wrecked.
+It was because this is the last day I got to see Kev, or because I have to keep up with him.
 Kev’s desire for getting wrecked rose on moments like this.
-It didn’t matter who’s leaving, the fact that one of us is leaving was already a good reason to get our faces smashed with help of booze.
+It didn’t matter who’s leaving.
+The fact that one of us is leaving was already a good reason to get our faces smashed with help of booze.

-I was done with sipping whiskey straight from the neck and passed it to Kev, who did the same thing but chugged a little bit more.
+I’m done with sipping whiskey straight from the neck.
+With blurred face I passed it to Kev, who does the same thing, except, he chugged it a little bit more.
 The bottle was way past the middle after us taking a beating to it.
 With Kev it was simple: we drink or we don’t.
 It didn’t bother him if someone refuses or quits drinking with him, he would continue anyway.
-Now that I was the only one joining him on this bottle of ‘fine’ whiskey, which Rich put back in the backpack and pulled it out every time we asked for it.
-Rich wasn’t for the drinking, he never enjoyed it.
-Not that he didn’t like the drinking part; it wasn’t the booze but what came after it.
-Each morning after drinking he would complain about the headaches and ultimately quit drinking.
-Now, Rich is just another casual grass smoker, who stays away from the booze.
+I was the only one joining him on this bottle of ‘fine’ whiskey before Rich took the bottle back in the backpack.
+Rich was pulling it out every time we asked for it.
+Rich wasn’t for drinking, he never enjoyed it.
+Not that he didn’t like the drinking part.
+He hardly enjoyed what came after it.
+Each morning after drinking he would complain about the headaches.
+In the end, it got him to quit drinking.
+Now, Rich is another casual grass smoker, who stays away from the booze.

 “Should we make it stronger than the last time?”
 Rich turned his backpack in front of him and began opening it.